 The objective of a speech therapist is to enhance communication and swallowing skills.
 Speech-language pathologists (SLPs) are trained to assist patients with a variety of communication disorders, such as those involving voice, resonance, voice quality, language, cognition, and articulation (stuttering).
 Evaluation and treatment for swallowing may entail food as well.
 SLPs treat patients of various ages and diseases, including autism spectrum disorder, traumatic brain damage, vocal fold nodules, and stroke.
-SLPs conduct both rehabilitative and rehabilitative therapy with the latter involving helping patients maintain or improve their present communication and swallowing skills.
+SLPs conduct both rehabilitative and rehabilitative therapy, with the latter involving helping patients maintain or improve their present communication and swallowing skills.

 Initiatives added were:

-School-based Occupational Therapy at PSRD High School with therapists providing assessments and therapy in classrooms
+School-based occupational therapy at PSRD High School, with therapists providing assessments and therapy in classrooms

 Making orthosis and adaptive equipment for patients

-An inclusive, adaptive washroom was designed to initiate toilet training for patients
+An inclusive, adaptive washroom was designed to initiate toilet training for patients.

-Speech Therapy Department has:
+The Speech Therapy Department has:

 Established different tools for speech therapy